1platform/onebe/docs/modules/DB_Mongo_Observable.md

 ▸ (`document`): `void`

-The callback used to define/register callbacks.
+Type used to define what a callback used to register an observer function should look like.

 ##### Parameters